NexusKrop/IceShell/docs/manual/3-BuiltIn-Commands.md

 - `/F`: If specified, overwrites existing files at destination.

+### Errors

+- **6 - BadDirectory**: The destination directory does not exist.
+- **7 - SingleDestinationMultiSource**: There are multiple (matches of) source files (pattern), but the destination is not a folder.
+- **8 - SyntaxError**: No file or destination is provided.

 ### Exit Code

-Returns `0` if succeeds, non-zero otherwise.
-Check the message of the error for details.
+Returns `0` if the command succeeds, non-zero otherwise.
+Check the error code for detailed error.

 <!-- ======================================= -->